harivilasp/CropSense/README.md

 ## 🤝 Contributors

-Thanks to all contributors who helped make Kisan Mitra a success!
+Thanks to all contributors who helped make CropSense a success!

 ---